Azure/azure-sdk-for-go/documentation/go-mgmt-sdk-release-guideline.md

             https://github.com/Azure/sdk-release-request/issues/5569
         ```

-        Check the link’s commit id and the new tag, the autorest.md should be changed to:
+        update the link’s commit id and the  tag in the file  autorest.md , tag should be changed to the tag mentioned in `sdk-release-request/issues/xxx` which showed as `"Readme Tag"` [to see detais](https://github.com/Azure/sdk-release-request/issues/5759) , commit id should be change to the lastes commit id in the `"link"`
-        ```go
-            azure-arm: true
-            require:
-                - https://github.com/Azure/azure-rest-api-specs/blob/ 655f4c80528b2aa2d5e52767e9a1bf7dd2a0655a/specification/containerinstance/resource-manager/readme.md
-                - https://github.com/Azure/azure-rest-api-specs/blob/655f4c80528b2aa2d5e52767e9a1bf7dd2a0655a /specification/containerinstance/resource-manager/readme.go.md
-            license-header: MICROSOFT_MIT_NO_VERSION
-            module-version: 2.4.0
-            tag: package-preview-2024-05
-        ```

         Then, run following generate command:
             - generator release-v2 <azure-sdk-for-go path> <azure-rest-api-specs path> <RP name> <package name> --update-spec-version=false
 3. Fix the generated code if there are any issues.